sharetribe/flex-integration-sdk-js/docs/configurations.md

   //
   httpAgent: httpAgent,
   httpsAgent: httpsAgent,

-  // If true and default browser token store is used,
-  // the cookie is never transferred without HTTPS connection.
-  // Default: false
-  secure: false,

   // SDK uses Transit format to communicate with the API.
   // If this configuration is `true` a verbose Transit mode is enabled.